MicrosoftDocs/powerapps-docs/powerapps-docs/teams/create-first-app.md

     ![Select a team to create the app](media/create-app-2.png "Select a team to create the app")

     If this is the first app being created in the selected team, a new Project Oakdale environment will be created for the selected team and you'll see a message about this on selecting the team.
-For more information about the Project Oakdale environment, see [About the Teams environment](/power-platform/admin/about-teams-environment).
+For more information about the Project Oakdale environment, see [About the Project Oakdale environment](/power-platform/admin/about-teams-environment).

     ![First app in a team](media/create-app-3.png "First app in a team")